SURFscz/SRAMsync/README.md

 the execution of the generated bash might fail at any point and the status of the CUA might be in some state between the original state at the beginning of the synchronization and the desired end goal.
 In order to guard against this situation, the status file is not created immediately.
-Instead a provisional status file is generated.
+Instead, a provisional status file is generated.
 It is up to the generated bash script to update the status file with the provisional one once the bash script reaches the end of its execution.

 If the status file is not replaced by the provisional one, SRAMsync will generate the same bash script again.
-Thus a replay of already executed commands cannot be avoided.
+Thus, a replay of already executed commands cannot be avoided.
 It is thus relied upon that the `sara_usertools` is robust against these kinds of replays.